ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 	Make sure to use up-to-date CKEditor 5 development tool packages.
 Versions of the tools older than v19.0.1 do not provide support for features described in this guide.
 </info-box>

-### Open API
+### Open translation API

 The CKEditor 5 localization system focuses on the following points:

-- Adding support for localizing third-party plugins.
+- Supporting the localization of third-party plugins.
-- Allowing passing your own translations to fix missing or invalid localizations.
+- Making it possible to pass your own translations to fix missing or invalid localizations.
 - Generating deterministic builds.
 - Exposing easy-to-use APIs for providing translations and writing localizable content.
-- Supporting plural forms in each step of the localization system for more fluent translations.
+- Supporting plural forms in each step of the localization system for better translations.

 ### Glossary of terms